 1.15.
-Section 2 provides recommendations on the evaluation of hazard associated with HIEEs for nuclear installations.
+Section 2 provides recommendations on the evaluation of hazardhazards associated with HIEEs for nuclear installations.
 Section 3 provides recommendations on the identification and screening of sources of HIEEs and the evaluation of the hazards associated with these HIEEs.
-Section 4 provides recommendations on data collection and investigations.
-Sections 5-10 provide recommendations on hazard evaluations associated with the different event categories described in para.
-1.8.
-Section 11 provides recommendations on applying a graded approach to the evaluation hazards associated with HIEEs for nuclear installations other than nuclear power

-4 For the purpose of this Safety Guide, existing nuclear installations are those installations that are: (i) at the operational stage (including long term operation and extended temporary shutdown periods); (ii) at a preoperational stage for which the construction of structures, the manufacturing, installation and/or assembly of components and systems, and commissioning activities are significantly advanced or fully completed; or (iii) at a temporary or permanent shutdown stage with nuclear fuel still within the facility (in the core, spent fuel pool, on site waste storage).
+4 For the purposepurposes of this Safety Guide, existing nuclear installations are those installations that are: (i) at the operational stage (including long term operation and extended temporary shutdown periods); (ii) at a preoperational stage for which the construction of structures, the manufacturing, installation and/or assembly of components and systems, and commissioning activities are significantly advanced or fully completed; or (iii) at a temporary or permanent shutdown stage with nuclear fuel still within the facility (i.e. in the core, spent fuel pool, on-site waste storage).